Koxei/versionshantering-mp1/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+:warning:Unfortunately the free service provided by newsapi.org has undergone changes, limiting API calls to a local context.
+As a result, the news feature will not be able to function on Github Pages.

 ### Installing